Leslie Felicia Petrik

-Leslie Felicia Petrik is a South African professor that specialises in nanoscience and environmental chemistry at the University of Western Cape.
+Leslie Felicia Petrik is a South African scientist that specialises in nanoscience and environmental chemistry at the University of Western Cape.
 She is the founder of the Environmental and Nano Sciences (ENS) research group and a fellow of the African Academy of Sciences.

 Education

-Leslie earned her PhD in Chemistry from the University of Western Cape in 2008.
+Petrik earned her PhD in Chemistry from the University of Western Cape in 2008.

 Career

-Leslie holds a faculty position at the University of Western Cape, where she established and leads the Environmental and Nano Sciences (ENS) research group.
+Petrik holds a faculty position at the University of Western Cape, where she established and leads the Environmental and Nano Sciences (ENS) research group.
 Her research focuses on sustainable solutions for industrial waste management and water remediation, particularly the conversion of fly ash into value added products.

 Her research has received support from funding bodies including the Water Research Commission, the National Research Foundation, and partners including Eskom, Sasol and Coaltech.

 Awards and recognition

-Leslie won the National Science and Technology Forum Award in 2018 for her research contributions to sustainable water resource management in South Africa. and was elected in the same year as a Fellow of the African Academy of Sciences.
+Petrik won the National Science and Technology Forum Award in 2018 for her research contributions to sustainable water resource management in South Africa, and was elected in the same year as a Fellow of the African Academy of Sciences.

 In 2010, she won the Department of Trade and Industry's THRIP technology award.